 He’s been in more motorcycle accidents, too.
 Five years after that, a car backed out in front of him, causing him to crash his bike.
 That time, his son was with him in a sidecar.
 Arnold needed 15 stitches for his upper lip.
 Thankfully, both parties were wearing helmets and suffered only minor injuries.

 Ben Roethlisberger was the first-round pick for the Pittsburgh Steelers and was almost killed in June 2006.
 A 62-year-old woman was driving her Chrysler New Yorker, turning left in front of him near downtown Pittsburgh.
 His motorcycle hit her car, throwing him face-first into the side of that car.
-He wasn’t wearing his helmet and was on a Suzuki Hayabusa, which had been the fastest street-legal bike at the time.
+He wasn’t wearing his helmet and was on a Suzuki Hayabusa, the fastest street-legal bike at the time.
 Plus, he had no license.

 Reportedly, Ben was near death after the accident.
 He required seven hours of surgery to fix his jaw and face.
 Overall, he lost two teeth and broke his lower jaw, upper jaw, and nose.

 Pennsylvania had repealed the mandatory helmet law three years earlier, and Ben was reluctant to wear one.
-He claimed it was a choice, and he wanted to be out there and relax, never taking many risks.
+He claimed it was a choice and wanted to be out there and relax, never taking many risks.
 Though he might not use risky behavior, other people involved in the crash might not be so cautious!

 You don’t have to be a celebrity to suffer injuries in a motorcycle accident.
 In fact, motorcycles are considered more dangerous than a regular vehicle because there’s less between you and the open road.
 Motorcycle accidents happen every day, both to celebrities and regular people.
 While you can do certain things to protect yourself from a wreck, someone else might be negligent and not pay attention or see you.